semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - [Elasticsearch Is Coming](http://reputationvip.io/elasticsearch-is-coming/)
 - [Elasticsearch Always Pays Its Debts](http://reputationvip.io/elasticsearch-always-pays-its-debts/)

-Also, I would like to remember you that a Github repository is available for this article.
-It contains every single query used here, along with a turnkey Elasticsearch cluster running under Docker.
+Also, I would like to remember you that a Github repository is available for this set of articles.
+It contains every single query I use, along with a turnkey Elasticsearch cluster running under Docker.
 It is available here:
 [https://github.com/quentinfayet/elasticsearch/tree/3.0](https://github.com/quentinfayet/elasticsearch/tree/3.0)

 ## ROADMAP